 Speech Language Pathologist - Clinical Fellow, East Bay

-In cooperation with other service providers and clinical supervisors, the CF will conduct assessments, provide recommendations, organize and implement services for the students of KIPP Bay Area Public Schools.
+In cooperation with other service providers and clinical supervisors, the CF will conduct assessments, provide recommendations, organize and implement services for the students of KIPP Public Schools Northern California.
 The CF-SLP will support our schools in the East Bay.

 - Required Professional Experience (RPE) Temporary License